Metropolitan Community Church of Toronto: History

+Beliefs

 LGBT issues

 MCC Toronto has assisted with the founding of other gay and lesbian groups.
 It helped organize the first PFLAG meeting and paid for the telephone line in their first year of operation.
 The church has provided office space for various community groups, such as the Toronto Counselling Centre for Lesbians and Gays, Lesbian & Gay Youth Toronto, and the Coalition for Lesbian and Gay Rights in Ontario.

 The MCC was also the first organization ever to organize a parade float in Toronto's Pride parade.

 The congregation has continually supported equality for sexual minorities.
 This support has included significant legislation: in 1986, they supported Bill 7, adding sexual orientation to the Ontario Human Rights Code; in 1994, they supported Bill 167, which would have changed the definition of "spouse" in Ontario; in 1996, there were intervenors in the Supreme Court of Canada case of Egan v Canada in the constitutional question of same-sex spousal recognition under the Old Age Security Act, which resulted in rights of gay and lesbian couples being recognized and sexual orientation being read into the Charter of Rights and Freedoms; in 1999, Rev. Hawkes testified in M. v.
 H. on spousal support provisions in family law, which held that same-sex couples receive equitable treatment under the constitution.

+Marriage

 In the fall of 2000, MCC Toronto began working for the legalization of same-sex marriage in Canada.
 The church's lawyers developed a strategy that was built on a combination of the Ontario Marriage Act and the Canadian Charter of Rights and Freedoms.
-On January 14, 2001, Rev. Hawkes married two same-sex couples but the Registrar General of Ontario refused to register the marriage documents.
+On January 14, 2001, Rev. Hawkes married two same-sex couples.
+But the Registrar General of Ontario refused to register the marriage documents.
 The church took the provincial government to court and the case was heard in November 2001.
-The decision was ultimately in the church's favour, although not until the Netherlands and Belgium legalized same-sex marriage.
+On July 12, 2002, the Superior Court ruled that marriage rights must be extended to same-sex couples, but it suspended the ruling for a period of two years to permit the Legislative Assembly of Ontario time to comply with the ruling through the legislative process.
+The Ontario Court of Appeal handed down its ruling on June 10, 2003.
+The unanimous Court found that the exclusion of same-sex couples was a clear violation of the Charter and moreover did not constitute a "reasonable infringement" under section 1.
+In this respect the judgment followed much of what had been ruled elsewhere.
+The court also held that there was to be no suspension of the remedy as it applied to the general population, and that the new definition allowing same-sex couples to marry would take effect immediately.

 Hawkes served as the grand marshal of the WorldPride parade in 2014.